tovanhieu/IoT-LoraSX1278-Raspberrypi/README.md

 # IoT LoRa transmission project 📡
-## Develop by tovanhieu - (Toni)
+## Developed by Hieu - (Toni)
 _**This IoT project uses LoRa transmission technology.
 You can modify and contribute to my code as long as you include the original copyright notice and disclaimer.**_
 <br>
 <br>
-Before going deeper into the project, I highly recommend that you try communicating between the Lora module and Arduino as a first step to getting familiarized with them.
+Before going deeper into the project, I highly recommend that you try communicating between the Lora module and Arduino as a first step to getting familiarized.
 You can find my source code + tutorial [here](https://github.com/tovanhieu/IoT-LoraSX1278-Raspberrypi/tree/master/Lora%20Ra-02/Arduino )
 #### Nedded python packages for the project:
 Install it using pip or pip3, but I suggest using pip3
 </br>